ABOUT WEST PLAINS

 The largest city in Missouri within a 100-mile radius, West Plains is the trade center for the south-central region of the state.
 While agriculture has always been and continues to be a main driving force in the local economy, the healthcare industry has grown to be the largest employer in the region.
 Aside from the public sector, the next biggest economic driver in the area is retail.
 While West Plains maintains a small-town atmosphere, it serves more than 150,000 people from throughout the region and beyond who shop in the city as it continues to provide more and more goods and services with each passing year.

-In an effort to help curb future costs of electricity, the City of West Plains is completing work on a new solar farm that will provide roughly 7 percent of the City’s electricity needs.
+In an effort to help curb future costs of electricity, the City of West Plains has built and put online a 40-acre solar farm just north of the city.
+It features 25,000 solar panels, making it the largest municipal-owned solar farm in the state of Missouri.
+It provides enough electricity to power over 2,000 homes, or overall, roughly 7 percent of the city’s electricity needs.
 This equates to saving over 1.3 million gallons of gasoline and recycling 3,908 tons of waste to avoid greenhouse gas emissions.
-When completed, it will be the largest municipal-owned solar farm in the state of Missouri.

 Neighboring communities are Bears, Eagles, and Bobcats, but West Plains is famous for being home to the Zizzers, the only ones in the whole country!
 But what is a Zizzer?
 It all started in 1907 when the senior class put together an eight-page commemorative booklet for the junior class, presented on Class Day.
 The juniors loved the idea, so they put together their own booklet in 1908.
 This was the beginning of an annual yearbook tradition at the school.
 When they presented the book to faculty member Phoebe Davidson, she exclaimed, “What a Zizzer!” a term which is said to have been a colloquialism for lightning or a flash from the sky.
 The name was put on the 1908 edition, and it stuck.
 It continues to be the name of the West Plains High School yearbook, as well as academic and sports teams across the district.
 A lightning bolt is the school logo/mascot.
 In recent years, school officials have coined another definition of a Zizzer: an expert in any activity, a winner!